luontola/tdd-mooc/data/3-challenges.md

 TODO

-# Exercise 3: testing legacy code
+# Exercise 3: Testing legacy code

 Clone the project <https://github.com/emilybache/GildedRose-Refactoring-Kata>.
 Take one of the JavaScript editions of that project and configure it to use the [Stryker mutation testing framework](https://stryker-mutator.io/).